maryiagolubeva/ALPS/README.md

 ## How to run tests

-Unfortenately, you can't run tests since the application is not available for everyone.
+Unfortunately, you can't run tests since the application is not available for everyone.
 But you can see the structure of the project.